 32. PUBG - LOVE

 PUBG - LOVE is one of many emotes derived from the famous first-person shooter.
-This version is an impressive design and includes vibrant colours.
+This version has an impressive design and includes vibrant colors.
 It was created by Andy Hanne, and his work is popular given how good it is.
 Need to show your appreciation for someone or a streamer crushing it in a game?
 Break out PUBG - LOVE.

 33. FeelsBadMan

-Pepe the frog first graced the world with his presence in 2005 in a single-panel comic called Boy’s Club.
-While he featured on a publication, Pepe made it mainstream when he unwittingly became the face of the alt-right movement in 2016.
+Pepe the Frog first graced the world with his presence in 2005 in a single-panel comic called Boy’s Club.
+While he was featured in a publication, Pepe made it mainstream when he unwittingly became the face of the alt-right movement in 2016.
 While Twitch disallows any political commentary, Pepe flies under the radar.
 FeelGoodMan and FeelBanMan are popular emotes that convey a strong sense of sadness or happiness.

 34. WutFace